 - S — Steps: The sequence to follow

-- E — End goal: The targeted result
+- E — End goal: The target result

 - N — Narrowing: Limits and constraints